drvinceknight/Intro_to_Object_Orientated_Programming_With_Python/Challenge/Supermarket_Challenge.md

 ##Required product:

-Program to evaluate price of a shopping basket at checkout and keep count of loyalty points acquired by a given customer if he/she signs up to the loyalty program.
+Program to evaluate total income from sales and keep count of loyalty points acquired by a given customer if he/she signs up to the loyalty program.

 ##Parameters: